 If an officer is impeached, the officer is prohibited from applying for any executive board position in the future.

-Section D: In the event that an officer position becomes vacant for reasons beyond impeachment (e.g., resignations, officer ineligibility, or similar occurrences) the president will appoint a temporary officer with the consent of the majority among current officers to fill that position until such time as an election can be held using the election procedures found in Article VIII.
+Section D: In the event that an officer position becomes vacant for reasons beyond impeachment (e.g., resignations, officer ineligibility, or similar occurrences) the president will appoint a temporary officer with the consent of the simple majority among current officers to fill that position until such time as an election can be held using the election procedures found in Article VIII.
 The Vice-President will become president temporarily in the event the president’s position become vacant until the position can be filled within one month of the vacancy.

 ARTICLE VII I. ELECTIONS